David Beador Storms Out Of Court After Judge Denies Request To Lower Child Support

 David told the judge that the money aspect of the divorce is “destroying” their children and also pointed out that Shannon is raking in about $900,000 a year between her frozen food business and her role on the Real Housewives of Orange County.
 David also surprisingly told the judge how proud he was of his ex-wife for doing so well financially.

 “Mrs. Beador, God bless her, she’s doing amazingly well.
 I’m so proud of her.
 She’s doing fantastic.
-She’s making a ton of money. “
+She’s making a ton of money.”

 But after that, the father of three said that there is no reason why he should still be paying his wife such a hefty amount each month, especially because his financial statements are unclear.
 And the court accountant also seemed to side a little with David.
 Though he said he needed more time to go through David’s financial statements, he said that it is possible that David is overpaying in child support since David’s income fluctuates so much.
 Before storming out of the court, Beador called the support “unjust” and “unreasonable.”